SumUp Card Reader Review 2026: Low Entry Cost, No Contract

 Card data is encrypted end-to-end at the reader.
 Your phone, your app, and your bank account never see raw card numbers.

-We found SumUp’s fraud monitoring follows the same patterns as any UK acquirer: sudden jumps in average transaction value, high-risk merchant categories, or unusual customer locations trigger a review.
+Fraud checks and account holds.
+SumUp’s fraud monitoring follows the same patterns as any UK acquirer: sudden jumps in average transaction value, high-risk merchant categories, or unusual customer locations trigger a review.

 When a new account suddenly processes a single £2,000 sale on day three, SumUp may hold the payout pending verification.
 You’ll typically be asked for ID, proof of business, and a description of the transaction.